aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLT via C++ or Online App" h2="PPS  to XLT File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLT?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The PPS file format is used to store presentations that are opened and viewed in the PowerPoint Viewer.
+On the other hand, the Excel Template (XLT) file format is used to store a template for an Excel spreadsheet.
+XLT files are used to create a new spreadsheet with the same formatting and formulas as the template.
+Converting PPS to XLT allows users to create a spreadsheet with the same formatting and formulas as the PPS file.

+<h2>How Aspose.Total Helps for PPS to XLT Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and other file formats.
+With Aspose.Total for C++, developers can easily convert PPS to XLT within their C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, developers can export PPS to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert PowerPoint presentations within their C++ applications.
+It provides a wide range of features for working with PowerPoint presentations, including the ability to export presentations to HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to XLT.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert Excel spreadsheets within their C++ applications.
+It provides a wide range of features for working with Excel spreadsheets, including the ability to convert HTML to XLT.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to XLT within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLT.
+By using Aspose.Total for C++, developers can easily convert PPS to XLT within their C++ applications in two simple steps.
+This makes it easy for developers to create a spreadsheet with the same formatting and formulas as the PPS file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}